WinitskyStan/AsyncPokerPlanner/README.md

 # Async Poker Planner

 This is still a work in progress.
-The idea is to have a tool for planning poker sessions async.
+The idea is to have a tool for async poker planning sessions.

-Instead of having many long meetings debating if a story 2, 3, 5 or 8, we can plan and estimate in async manner.
-Allowing developers to take ownership of estimations and planning while still allowing for feedback and discussion in an async manner.
+Instead of having many long meetings debating if a story 2, 3, 5 or 8, we can plan and estimate features in an async manner.
+Allowing developers to take ownership of planning and estimation while still allowing for feedback and discussion.

 Users can vote on a story, add details, and leave comments.
 The votes and comments will be visible to all users in the room once ready to share.